spruceid/rebase/README.md

         Ok(self.schema(proof).await?.jwt(signer).await?)
     }
 ```
-This allows a witness to be as simple as a struct that implements `Generator` to recieve a valid `Proof` and return a `Schema`, a `Credential`, or a JWT `String` depending on what is requested.
+This allows a witness to be as simple as a struct that implements `Generator` to receive a valid `Proof` and return a `Schema`, a `Credential`, or a JWT `String` depending on what is requested.
 The derived `schema` function only allows the creation of credentials if they pass the parsing stage.

 In the case of `DNS`, the `Generator` is an empty struct, in the case of `Twitter`, the `Generator` has an `api_key` field.
 Any required information for the post retrieval process can be specified in a struct, then that struct made to implement `Generator`.

-To maximize the ability to mix and match credentials several helper structs can be found in `src/witness`, specifically `ProofTypes`, `StatementTypes` and `SignerTypes`, these are two enums which encompass all supported `Proof`s and `SignerType`s, then implement `Proof` and `SignerType` on the enum by calling their inner, concrete representation.
+To maximize the ability to mix and match credentials several helper structs can be found in `src/witness`, specifically `ProofTypes`, `StatementTypes` and `SignerTypes`, these are two enums that encompass all supported `Proof`s and `SignerType`s, then implement `Proof` and `SignerType` on the enum by calling their inner, concrete representation.

 Similiarly, in `src/signer/signer` there is a `DID` enum which captures all the supported `SignerType`s in a generic struct.
 To implement `SignerType`, it's required to have the following function implemented:
 ```rust
     fn new(t: &DID) -> Result<Self, SignerError>;
 ```

-This allows us to capture all valid `SignerType`s in `src/signer/signer` but not have circular dependencies, and also allows for easy converstion back and forth between `DID` and `SignerType`.
+This allows us to capture all valid `SignerType`s in `src/signer/signer` but not have circular dependencies, and also allows for easy conversion back and forth between `DID` and `SignerType`.

 The useful result of these enum abstractions is the ability to create a universal generator, available for import from `src/witness/generator`.
 Given a supported `Proof` (i.e. those listed in `ProofTypes`) and a supported `SignerType` (i.e. those listed in `SignerTypes`), the generator can validate a claim and produce a VC.

-Statements work similiarly with `StatementTypes` and `SignerTypes`.
+Statements work similarly with `StatementTypes` and `SignerTypes`.
 Thus, the calling application doesn't even have to be aware of all the possible claims it can validate -- seen in the example worker.

 ## Examples

 The `demo` directory includes a Cloudflare Worker that acts as a server-side witness (`demo/witness`) and a front-end UI for interacting with the witness (`demo/dapp`).
 Installation and usage instructions are found in those respective directories, but the high-level overview is given here.

 The Cloudflare Worker acts a proof-of-concept that Rebase can be packaged for WASM environments, including the browser.
 Otherwise, it essentially functions as a tiny HTTP server.
-It contains 2 routes, `/statement`, where client is expected to post a struct that implements `Statement` then recieves the generated statement from the witness and `/witness` where a struct that implements `Proof` is posted, and the witness uses it's generator to produce a VC (assuming all the details check out).
+It contains 2 routes, `/statement`, where the client is expected to post a struct that implements `Statement` and then receives the generated statement from the witness and `/witness` where a struct that implements `Proof` is posted, and the witness uses its generator to produce a VC (assuming all the details check out).

-The UI is a thin client that simply gathers the information required to generate the statement, interacts with browser extensions to get the user to sign the statement, informs the user where to post the statement (if neccesary), then gathers the information on the location of the post (again, if neccesary), returns it to the witness for a VC, then displays the VC and allows the user to download it.
+The UI is a thin client that simply gathers the information required to generate the statement, interacts with browser extensions to get the user to sign the statement, informs the user where to post the statement (if necessary), then gathers the information on the location of the post (again, if necessary), returns it to the witness for a VC, then displays the VC and allows the user to download it.

 ## Implementing New Features